miiyuh/miiyuh/README.md

-# Hello, I'm Miiyuh! 👋
+# Hey, its miiyuh! 👋

 🎓 **Computer Forensics student**
 🔒 Passionate about **cybersecurity** and **software development**